 - Cut French bread into slices and coat one side with olive oil. (photo 1)

-- Place on foil lined baking sheet and place in preheated 350 degree oven for about 15 minutes. (photo 2)
+- Place on a foil-lined baking sheet and place in preheated 350°F oven for about 15 minutes. (photo 2)

 - Pour onions back into skillet covering chicken. (photo 1)